Environmental Business

 Toyota Tsusho Renewable Energy Businesses

-A Renewable Energy Business with a Total Capacity of More than 3,000 MW
+A Renewable Energy Business with a Total Capacity of More than 6GW

 The SDGs are a collection of global goals that seek to realize a more sustainable future for all.
-In the electric power field, Toyota Tsusho is expanding its business globally centering on various types of renewable energy power generation, such as wind power generation, solar power generation, biomass power generation, and hydroelectric power generation as a business that contributes to resolving global environmental issues, and we are engaged in initiatives aimed at stabilizing energy supplies and improving cost efficiencies.
+In the electric power business, Toyota Tsusho is expanding its operations globally, focusing on various types of renewable energy power generation such as wind, solar, biomass, and hydroelectric power as businesses that contribute to resolving global environmental issues.
+As of March 2025, the Company owns more than 6 GW of renewable energy generation capacity across 17 countries worldwide and has grown to boast the largest generation capacity among wind and solar power operators in Japan.

 Other Environmental Business